joegreene/CS_121_Fall_2014/References/General IO/README.md

   2. Close the file (possible program hangs or corruption of file if step is skipped)
 3. Else (the file was not successfully opened), produce an error message

-These steps can be easily translated to C++:
+These steps can be easily translated to C++ in the program below:
 ```C++
   #include <iostream> //by now you should know what this is
   #include <fstream>  //file stream library